Interested in a JBS program?

 Yes.
-International students in a visa status that allows for off-campus employment authorization can pursue a JBS program with an internship component related to the major field of study.
-Students have to limit the internship to under 20 hours per week, however.
-Employment authorization will be required regardless if the internship/practicum/work experience is a paid or non-paid position, but the process is not a difficult one.
-There are limitations on the amount of employment authorization time a student can receive from the U.S. Department of Homeland Security (under the F-1 Practical Training authorization or the J-1 Academic Training authorization).
-The time limitations can depend on whether or not the internship/experience is part-time or full-time.
+International students with a visa status that allows for off-campus employment authorization can pursue a JBS program with an internship component related to the major field of study.
+Students have to limit the internship to under 20 hours per week.
+Employment authorization is required whether or not the internship/practicum/work experience is paid or non-paid position.
+There are limitations on the amount of employment authorization time a student can receive from the USCIS under the F-1 Practical Training authorization or the J-1 Academic Training authorization.
+The limitations can depend on whether or not the internship/experience is part-time or full-time.

-Yes, it may indeed be possible.
-Students who are interested in pursuing a course offered on a JBS program that is not listed in their declared major, but for which they may be able to receive the credit towards their program as the experience is related to their major, should meet with an ISSO Advisor to see that (a) the experience being pursued in the JBS program is directly related to their declared major, and (b) if the course credit can be received through a related internship course offered in their major.
+Yes, it may be possible.
+Students interested in pursuing a course offered on a JBS program that is not listed in their declared major, but for which they may be able to receive the credit towards their program as the experience is related to their major, should meet with an ISSO Advisor to see that (a) the experience being pursued in the JBS program is directly related to their declared major, and (b) if the course credit can be received through a related internship course offered in their major.
 Each student's situation is different, so speaking early with an ISSO Advisor is very important.

-Immigration regulations governing student visas specifically state that a student may only pursue an internship or work experience "...in a position that is directly related to his or her major area of study."
+No. Immigration regulations governing student visas specifically state that a student may only pursue an internship or work experience "...in a position that is directly related to his or her major area of study."
 [8 CFR 214.2(f)(10)].

-The term "volunteer" is very broad, and is not addressed in immigration regulations.
-Employment is defined as providing any service for which you or someone else providing a similar service receives anything in return.
-"Anything" includes not only a paycheck, but also free meals, a subway or bus pass, etc..Special projects for which Brandeis has contractually affiliated agreements/projects for students, faculty, or staff to volunteer their time may not require employment authorization.
+The term "volunteer" is very broad and is not addressed in immigration regulations.
+The U.S. government defines employment as providing any service in which you or someone else providing a similar service receives anything in return.
+"Anything" includes a paycheck, free meals, a subway or bus pass, etc..Special projects for which Brandeis has contractually affiliated agreements/projects for students, faculty, or staff to volunteer their time may not require employment authorization.

-The ISSO offers regular "Employment Seminars" throughout the year to discuss options for pursuing internships, work experiences, practicum, and volunteer service.
-The schedule of the Employment Seminars is available on the ISSO Web site and is published in the ISSO e-newsletter, ISSOnews.
+The ISSO also offers weekly Employment Workshops throughout the academic year to discuss options for pursuing internships, work experiences, practicum, and volunteer service.
+The Employment Workshop schedule is available on the ISSO Web site and is emailed to students via the ISSO ISSOnews electronic newsletter.